-- (1) In this Law, unless otherwise provided, a reference to: - (a) a statutory provision includes a reference to the statutory provision as amended or re-enacted from time to time; - (b) a person includes any natural person, body corporate or body unincorporate, including a company, partnership, unincorporated association, government or state. - (c) an obligation to publish or cause to be published a particular Document shall, unless expressly provided otherwise in this Law, include publishing or causing to be published in Printed or electronic form; - (d) a day shall be to a business day, being a normal working day in the DIFC; - (e) a calendar year shall mean a year of the Gregorian calendar; - (f) a reference to the masculine gender includes the feminine and vice versa; - (g) the singular shall include the plural and vice versa; and - (h) this Law includes any Regulations made under this Law. - (2) The headings in this Law shall not affect its interpretation. - (3) References in this Law to a body corporate include a company incorporated outside the DIFC. - (4) A reference in this Law to a Part, Chapter, Article or Schedule by number only, and without further identification, is a reference to the Part, Chapter, Article or Schedule of that number in this Law. - (5) A reference in an Article or other division of this Law to an Article by number or letter only, and without further identification, is a reference to the Article of that number or letter contained in the Article or other division of this Law in which that reference occurs. - (6) Unless the context otherwise requires, where this Law refers to an enactment, the reference is to that enactment as amended from time to time, and includes a reference to that enactment as extended or applied by or under another enactment, including any other provision of that enactment. - (7) References in this Law to a writing, filing, instrument or certificate include any mode of communication that preserves a record of the information contained therein and is capable of being reproduced in tangible form, including electronic means.
+- (1) In this Law, unless otherwise provided, a reference to: - (a) a statutory provision includes a reference to the statutory provision as amended or re-enacted from time to time; - (b) a "person" includes any natural person, body corporate or body unincorporate, including a company, partnership, unincorporated association, government or state. - (c) an obligation to publish or cause to be published a particular Document shall, unless expressly provided otherwise in this Law, include publishing or causing to be published in printed or electronic form; - (d) a "day" means a calendar day, unless expressly stated otherwise.
+If an obligation falls on a calendar day which is either a Friday or Saturday, or a Public Holiday, the obligation shall take place on the next calendar day which is a business day; - (e) a "week" shall mean a calendar week or seven (7) days, whichever is applicable in the circumstances: - (f) a "month" shall mean a period of thirty (30) days; - (g) a "year" shall mean period of three hundred and sixty five (365) days and a "calendar year" shall mean a year of the Gregorian calendar; - (h) a reference to the masculine gender includes the feminine and vice versa; - (i) the singular shall include the plural and vice versa; and - (j) this Law includes any Regulations made under this Law. - (2) The headings in this Law shall not affect its interpretation. - (3) References in this Law to a body corporate include a company incorporated outside the DIFC. - (4) A reference in this Law to a Part, Chapter, Article or Schedule by number only, and without further identification, is a reference to the Part, Chapter, Article or Schedule of that number in this Law. - (5) A reference in an Article or other division of this Law to an Article by number or letter only, and without further identification, is a reference to the Article of that number or letter contained in the Article or other division of this Law in which that reference occurs. - (6) Unless the context otherwise requires, where this Law refers to an enactment, the reference is to that enactment as amended from time to time, and includes a reference to that enactment as extended or applied by or under another enactment, including any other provision of that enactment. - (7) References in this Law to a writing, filing, instrument or certificate include any mode of communication that preserves a record of the information contained therein and is capable of being reproduced in tangible form, including electronic means.
 For the avoidance of doubt, a Company may, with the consent of a Shareholder, communicate with that Shareholder by electronic means.